 During the summer of 2019, EFC teachers chose their favorite activities and lessons from summers past as they were getting to know brand new teaching materials from the Creative Curriculum.
 Check out some of the fun we had:

 2018: EFC Minnesota Summer

-This summer ,the children at EFC will learn about Minnesota through hands-on adventures.
-They will create art projects based on loons, ladyslippers, and the Cherry and Spoon; they will measured their heights against the height of Paul Bunyan.
-They will camp in dramatic play, plant and grow their summer gardens, and enjoy all that Minnesota summer has to offer.
+In 2018, the children at EFC learned about Minnesota through hands-on adventures.
+They created art projects based on loons, ladyslippers, and the Cherry and Spoon; they measured their heights against the height of Paul Bunyan.
+They camped in dramatic play, planted and grew their summer gardens, and enjoyed all that Minnesota summer has to offer.

 2017: Diggin’ the Great Outdoors

 In 2017, our summer’s theme was Diggin’ the Great Outdoors.
 Families who were with us last summer may recall that we added gardens to the center.
 Children and teachers tended crops, and in doing so explored the science and art of growing, harvesting and cooking.
 This summer we will return to exploring nature and expand our growing experience in the dirt and in the great outdoors.
 We look forward to Diggin’ the Great Outdoors with you and your family.